 Tell your doctor if you find it uncomfortable or hard to use.

-Less common treatments for sleep apnoea include:
+Other treatments sometimes used for sleep apnoea include:

 - a gum shield-like device that holds your airways open while you sleep (mandibular advancement device)